akim327/cis700-text-adventures-hw2/README.md

 David Li

 ## Part 2
 We mostly left the existing parser alone.
-We used the /most_similar/ function to get the command the player input was most similar to only when the input didn't match the existing "intents".
-For the /most_similar/ function, we attempted to use the Euclidean distance function to compare the input with the "known commands", and we returned the /known_command/ that the input was most similar to.
+We used the _most_similar_ function to get the command the player input was most similar to only when the input didn't match the existing "intents".
+For the _most_similar_ function, we attempted to use the Euclidean distance function to compare the input with the "known commands", and we returned the _known_command_ that the input was most similar to.
 In the parser, we realized that this function might not be perfect (whether it's due to poor implementation or errors of the Euclidean distance and context), so we decided to ask the user if the most similar command was what they meant.

 In general, we used the word vectors method and imported Magnitude.